 Gmail Promises Security Precautions Regarding Non-Latin Character Support

 Last week, Google announced that it started recognizing non-Latin characters in email addresses, opening up the ability for users to send and receive emails in more languages.
 By doing this, however, they were potentially opening the door to more spam …

 Security Improvements on Chrome for Windows

 Google announced back in November that it would start requiring all Chrome extensions to be hosted in the Chrome Web Store for its Windows stable and beta channels (starting in January).
-Google announced today that it is now enforcing this.

 Malware Attacks On Internet Explorer Increasing